yindongjun/qabox-java/README.md

 # README

-Demo for build a Test Web Applicaiton.
+Demo for build a Test Web Application.